vincenthphung/direct-rep/journals/aaryan_mittal.md

 2. Made all the issues for letters.

-3. Get reps API working in frontend.
+3. reps API working in frontend.

 ## November 29, 2022 (Tuesday)